 Philadelphia's tentative stability is only possible because of \$1.4 billion in federal relief from the American Rescue Plan (ARP).
 Even with this relief, the FY24-28 Five Year Financial Plan reflects hard choices as the City faced a \$1.5 billion five year plan gap without those funds.
 While the federal relief rescued the City's finances from calamity, it did not close the entire gap that the Five Year Plan faced.
-Under the ARP Act, the funding must be spent by the end of calendar year 2024.
+The ARP funding is fully programmed in the City's Five Year Plan and will be used by the end of December 2024, as required by the Federal government.